Data-Sci-2022/Conspiracy-Langauge-Analysis/final_report.md

 potential differences in lexical features that have an influence on engagement between topic-matched conspiracy and mainstream texts.
-There are many opportunities for continued analysis and deeper inquiry based about individual lexical features and the documents included in the LOCO corpus based on this project.
+There are many opportunities for continued analysis and deeper inquiry based around individual lexical features and the documents included in the LOCO corpus based on this project.

 ## References and further reading